ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_3/README.md

 ## Chapter 3

-This is the last chapter of this course, so let's make it interesting!
-We're going to be learning about all sorts of things including:
+Up to this point, we've seen how to use the serial monitor and how to control the output of a single digital pin.
+There isn't a whole lot we can do with just that, so let's learn some more cool stuff.
+In this chapter we're going to read inputs, as well as cover the idea of an analog value; we'll cover the following topics:
 - Analog input
 - Fading a LED with PWM
 - variable type `int`